 You could also ask whether for appointments you attend you could have a video call in progress with your partner or other supporter using your own smartphone or tablet, so that at least they can hear and take part in any discussions.

-We are aware that some hospitals are restricting the number of people who can accompany you in labour because of concern over transmission of coronavirus, insisting that a birth partner must be someone from the woman’s household or even preventing women from having a birth supporter at all.
+We are aware that some hospitals have been restricting the number of people who can accompany mothers in labour because of concern over transmission of coronavirus, insisting that a birth partner must be someone from the woman’s household or even preventing women from having a birth supporter at all.

-AIMS believes that this means that where a woman does not have a suitable and asymptomatic birth partner who shares her home, she should be able to choose another trusted person as her birth partner.
-We have suggested that the NHS guidance should be amended to clarify this.
-We would also like the guidance to encourage Trusts to consider on a case-by-case basis requests for a second birth partner, which may be critical to some women’s mental well-being or other needs e.g. due to disability or being non-English speakers.
+AIMS hopes that Trusts will now change their policies to allow more than one birth supporter, or at the very least to consider on a case-by-case basis requests for a second birth partner, which may be critical to some women’s mental well-being or other needs e.g. due to disability or being non-English speakers.

 Birth partners won't be admitted if they have had symptoms within the last seven days which suggest COVID-19, so you may want to have someone else on stand-by to support you.
 One option for this would be to employ a doula (paid birth supporter).
 You can find out more about this and look for doulas in your area on the website of Doula UK.
 Not all doulas are members of this organisation, so try social media, word of mouth and search online as well.